lightscalar/pyro/README.md

 User.delete_all()  # well, there goes our user base
 ```

+Since we live in an imperfect world in a Universe hurtling towards its
-It may be the case that the user instance needs updating.
-In that case, we
+inevitable heat death, it may be the case that we've made a mistake and the
+user instance needs updating.
+In that case, we can update the attributes on the
-can update the attributes on the user instance, and then call the `update`
+user instance, and then call the `update` method:
-method:

 ```python
 user = User.find_by_id(_id)